Am-Rungchat/Am-Rungchat/README.md

 *   🖥️  See my portfolio at [My Github](http://github.com/Am-Rungchat)
 *   ✉️  You can contact me at [rungchat.am@gmail.com](mailto:rungchat.am@gmail.com)
 *   🚀  I'm currently working on [I'm a research assistant and coordinator.](http://sonkthaiglairok.com)
-*   🧠  I'm learning Focusing on R and Python for Data Analysis.### Skills
+*   🧠  I'm learning Focusing on R and Python for Data Analysis.

 ### Skills